ServerMod/SCPDiscord/README.md

 * Player count is displayed in the bot activity field.
 The bot's status changes from dnd when the scp server is off but the bot server is on, away when there are no players on a server and online when a server has players.

-* An auto-updating channel topic with information such as number of players, server uptime, ip and gameplay information.

 * You can sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.

 ## Installation and configuration